 Benefits of blended learning for organizations

-How much time did it take a learner to finish a quiz?
+Comprehensive analytics.
+How long did it take a learner to complete a quiz?
 How many attempts did they make?
 Do they have any expiring tasks?
-Can you answer these questions with classroom learning?
-Probably, yes.
-But how much time will you spend collecting all this information on each and every employee or student?
-With blended learning, you won’t even spend a minute – a learning management system will do everything for you.
-Based on learner progress, you’ll be able to see how competent a learner is at specific topics, whether they are ready to move forward or need to revise some materials, and much more.
+You might be able to answer these questions in a traditional classroom setting, but think about the time and effort required to gather this data for each student or employee.
+With blended learning, this isn’t a concern.
+You won’t spend a single minute on it because a learning management system handles all the tracking for you.
+Based on learner progress and results, you’ll be able to see their strengths and areas for improvement, whether they’re ready to advance, if they need to review certain materials, and much more.

 Disadvantages of Blended Learning